Craft Beer vs Regular French Beer Difference: A Complete Guide

 Appealing to the General Public vs. Beer Geeks

 When I think about how people see beer, it’s pretty different depending on who you ask.
-For a lot of folks, especially those who aren’t super into beer, the idea of "craft beer" might just mean something that isn’t the big, mass-produced stuff.
+For a lot of folks, especially those who aren’t super into beer, understanding Craft beer vs regular beer simply means knowing that craft beer is different from the big, mass-produced stuff.
 They might grab whatever looks interesting at the store or what a friend recommends.
 It’s more about a casual drink than a deep dive into styles.
-Then you have the "beer geeks," like me sometimes, who are really into the details.
-We know the difference between an IPA and a DIPA, we care about hop varieties, yeast strains, and the brewer’s specific techniques.
-This gap in perception is a big deal for breweries trying to reach a wider audience.
+Then you have the “beer geeks,” like me sometimes, who are really into the details.
+We know the difference between an IPA and a DIPA, we still care about hop varieties, yeast strains and the brewer’s specific techniques.
+This little gap in perception, it is kinda a big deal for breweries that are trying to reach a broader crowd.

 French Consumer Habits and Beer Styles